Bogdan Roberts, Credit Cards Moderator

 Beware of any 0% financing promotions a store may offer when you make a large purchase on your store credit card.
 Hidden in that offer can be something known as deferred interest, and it’s standard practice on most store credit cards.
 You charge a specific amount on your store credit card, and you’ll receive 0% interest if you pay off the balance in full in a specified number of months.

 The problem is, you’re not really getting 0% interest in the traditional sense.
-That interest is “deferred,” meaning the only way you’ll get the 0% rate is if you pay the balance in full before the end of the promotion.
-Otherwise, any balance left after the promotion expires, could activate the regular interest charges for the entire purchase amount.
-So if you’re in the market for a credit card with good financing options, it’s better to steer clear of store credit cards with deferred interest and opt for a credit card with a true 0% introductory APR offer.
+That interest is “deferred”, meaning the only way you’ll get the 0% rate is if you pay the balance in full before the end of the promotion.
+However, if you have any balance left after the promotion expires, you will have to pay the regular interest charges for the entire purchase amount.
+So, if you’re in the market for a credit card with good financing options, it’s better to steer clear of store credit cards with deferred interest and opt for a credit card with a true 0% introductory APR offer.

 Did we answer your question?